shushtain/touch-piping.nvim/README.md

 # Touch Piping for Neovim

+> ⚠️Deprecated but functional.
+Fun project, though.
+Feel free to clone it and build upon.

 A simple game where you can practice navigating the buffer by fixing broken pipes.

 ![Example](https://raw.githubusercontent.com/shushtain/touch-piping.nvim/refs/heads/main/example.png)